froehners/astro-theme-cactus/src/content/post/fresh-start.md

 ---
 title: "A fresh start"
 publishDate: "07 July 2023"
-description: "A quick post about launching a site directly from Astro with Netlify"
+description: "A quick note about launching a site directly from Astro with Netlify"
 tags: ["Personal", "Blog"]
 ---

-## Finally updating my portfolio -- for real this time!
+# Finally updating my portfolio -- for real this time!

 I haven't had a major overhaul on my public-facing portfolio in YEARS, 4ish?
 It wasn't really a huge problem and I was able to get 2 great jobs with it.